pts/movemetafs/README.txt

 Special operations with files in meta/root:

+-- (Safe only in meta filesystem.)
--- If a file is moved (or, equivalently, renamed) inside meta/root, its principal name is changed to the new name.
+   If a file is moved (or, equivalently, renamed) inside meta/root, its principal name is changed to the new name.
 Most of the files have link count of 1, thus this should be the correct behaviour.
 Renaming can be used to deliberately change the principal name of a file with multiple hard links.
 See also ``Principal name''.
+-- (Safe only in meta filesystem.)
--- If a file has multiple hard links, its principal name is not allowed to be removed (Operation not permitted, EPERM).
+   If a file has multiple hard links, its principal name is not allowed to be removed (Operation not permitted, EPERM).
 This a a safety feature that prevents the `files.principal' column getting stale.
 See more in ``Principal name''.
+-- (Safe only in meta filesystem.)
+   If a last link to a file is removed (or a folder is removed), movemetafs removes all tags associated with it and its description.
 -- `getfattr -d -e text meta/root/.../$FILENAME' displays all tags associated with the file in the `user.tags' attribute (sorted and joined by a single space) and the file's description in the `user.description'